GabrielMacJr/ProductFInder/README.md

 # ProductFinder

-<b>Goal</b>: Create a Python GUI APP that gathers data on newegg products that are in stock and outputs an excel sheet with the data.
+<b>Goal</b>: Create a Python GUI APP that gathers data on a product of your choice from the newegg site and outputs an excel sheet with the data.

 The following data is gathered and organized in an excel sheet:
 <ol>